exercism/elixir/exercises/concept/dancing-dots/.docs/instructions.md

 It should use the default `init/1` callback because it doesn't take any options.

-Implement the `handle_frame/3` callback.
-This function handles a single frame.
-If the frame is a multiple of four, the function should return the dot with half of its original opacity.
+Implement the `handle_frame/3` callback, which handles a single frame.
+If the frame number is a multiple of four, the function should return the dot with half of its original opacity.
 In other frames, it should return the dot unchanged.

 Frames are counted from `1`.
 The dot passed to `handle_frame/3` is always the dot in its original state, not in the state from the previous frame.